-Docker multi-stage build is a great way to build a docker image with a minimal footprint.
+Docker multi-stage build is a great way to build a container images with a minimal footprint.

 This is an example from the official docs: